nuxeo/nuxeo-js-client/README.md

     $ gulp test

-For now, only the node module is tested through `gulp test`.
+For now, only the node client is tested through `gulp test`.

 ## About Nuxeo